 Essure is a permanent form of birth control, comprised of flexible inserts that are implanted in the fallopian tubes where scar tissue forms around them.
 Essure is the only permanent contraceptive option that requires no incisions, the FDA said, and the device contains no hormones and can be placed without need for anesthesia.

-Here's a look at some of the top regulatory stories for medical device companies this week: Johnson...
+Here's a look at some of the top Wall Street stories for medical device companies this week: Will...